Dropdown Behavior

 can override results (also called hits) to add your own behavior.
 Note that you

-can already open a new tab thanks to the CMD/CTRL + Click
+can already open a new tab thanks to the CMD/CTRL + Click action.

 The method is called with the following arguments: